samsung-cnct/kraken/README.md

 Kraken is a command-line interface for [Krakenlib](https://github.com/samsung-cnct/k2).

 ## Getting Started
 This Getting Started guide describes a Kubernetes deployment to AWS.
-Krakenlib currently also supports deployments to GKE, but not by default.
+Kraken currently also supports deployments to GKE, but not by default.

 ### Requirements
 Docker must be installed on the machine where you run Kraken, and your user must have permissions to run it.